-The image below shows the three jobs that have been printed to the laser Job #3 is highlighted and you can see the laser parameters that were used for this job.
-The asterisk next to the time in the Run Time section means that the job has not been run yet.
+The image below shows the three jobs that have been printed to the Job #3 laser. highlighted and you can see the laser parameters that were used for this iob.
+The asterisk next to the time in the Run Time section means that the job has not been run vet.
 It is in the print queue ready to run, but has not run yet.
 Scrolling through the jobs will show the laser parameters that were used for each job.